jak419/django_project/README.md

-# CIDM6330_project
-Online Sales Systems written in Django
+# 🛍️ Online Sales System (Django Project)

-# Catalog App
-The Catalog app is part of the `onlinesales` Django project.
-It manages product listings, customer interactions, and order processing, incorporating real-time features through Django Channels.
+Welcome to the **Online Sales System**, a Django-based web application designed to manage product listings, customer interactions, and order processing.
+This project leverages the power of **Django Channels** for real-time features and integrates **Redis** for WebSocket support.

+---

+## 📋 Overview

+- **Framework**: Django
+- **Key Features**:
+  - Real-time functionalities enabled by Django Channels and Redis.
+  - Comprehensive product catalog and order management.
+  - Robust logging for key actions.
+- **Primary App**: `Catalog`
+  - Manages products, orders, and customer interactions.
+  - Tracks application logs in CSV format for auditing.

+---

-## Prerequisites
+## 🛠️ Prerequisites

-Before you can run this project, you'll need to have the following installed:
+Before you can run this project, ensure you have the following installed:
-- Python 3.8 or higher
+- **Python 3.8 or higher**
-- Django 3.2 or higher
+- **Django 3.2 or higher**
-- Django Channels
+- **Django Channels**
-- Redis (for WebSocket support)
+- **Redis** (for WebSocket support)

+---

+## 🚀 Getting Started

-Follow these steps to get your development environment set up:
+Follow these steps to set up and run the project locally:

-1. **Clone the repository :**
+1. **Clone the Repository :**
    ```bash
    git clone https://github.com/yourgithubusername/onlinesales.git
    cd onlinesales